 Too much work for a home cook like me.
 So my version was simpler.
 And faster — I used the pressure cooker.

 Why steam when the pork is already cooked?
 The texture of the pork before and after steaming is just so different, the flavors of the pork and mushrooms come together, the pork fat melts some more and turn gelatinous… No proper words — just good, period.

-- a slab of boneless pork belly, about 500 g.
+- 1 slab boneless pork belly about 500 g.

-- 4 black (shiitake) mushrooms, caps only, thinly sliced
+- 4 black mushrooms (shiitake), caps only, thinly sliced

 - toasted sesame seeds